 - Avoid direct contact with other people for 14 days

 I can’t stress how important it is to self-quarantine if asked to do so.
-Now, if you’re asked to do this, it does not mean that you are infected with the coronavirus.
-It just means that you may have been exposed to it because of your proximity to others with the virus.
+If you’re asked to do this, it does not mean that you are infected with the coronavirus.
+You may have been exposed to it because of your proximity to others with the virus.
 You, therefore, need to stay home and monitor your symptoms.
-If you need food, call friends or family members to drop items at your doorstep.
+Call friends or family members to drop off items if you need food at your doorstep.
 Do not come in direct contact with them if you may have the virus.

-For those living with others, and if it’s possible they have not contracted the virus, do your best to stay away from one another.
+Those living with others who have not contracted the virus, do your best to stay away from one another.
 Quarantine yourselves in separate rooms and avoid touching the same household items.
-Make sure to regularly disinfect surfaces that are frequently touched such as light switches, doorknobs, and faucet taps.
+Ensure to disinfect frequently touched surfaces regularly, such as light switches, doorknobs, and faucet taps.

 Disinfectants and Soaps

-Unless your doctor has instructed you otherwise, normal soap is recommended for hand washing and disinfecting.
-While many soap brands label themselves as ‘antibacterial’, this is largely a marketing tool.
-There’s no actual evidence to support antibacterial soap being any better than other soaps.
+Unless your doctor has instructed you otherwise, normal soap is recommended for handwashing and disinfecting.
+While many soap brands label themselves antibacterial, this is largely a marketing tool.
+There’s no evidence supporting antibacterial soap being any better than other soaps.

 When it comes to disinfectants, the United States Environmental Protection Agency (EPA) has a five-page list that can be used against COVID-19.
 However, here are the six I recommend that you’ll likely recognize and may already have in your home: